• VAT-free shipping outside Norway

 Detoxification of heavy metals

-MCP acts as a natural celator that helps the body remove harmful heavy metals such as lead, mercury, arsenic and cadmium.
-Studies show that MCP increases the secretion of lead in children with elevated levels without affecting essential minerals such as calcium, magnesium and zinc.
-In addition, MCP has been shown to contribute to the elimination of uranium, which is particularly relevant to people exposed to environmental toxins from industry and agriculture.
+MCP acts as a natural chelator that helps the body remove harmful heavy metals such as lead, mercury, arsenic and cadmium.
+Studies show that MCP increases the excretion of lead in children with elevated levels without affecting essential minerals such as calcium, magnesium and zinc.
+In addition, MCP has been shown to contribute to the elimination of uranium, which is particularly relevant for people exposed to environmental toxins from industry and agriculture.

-The mechanism behind this detoxification is MCP's ability to bind selectively to toxic metals in the gut and hinder their reabsorption, which facilitates safe secretion through stools and urine.
-This process makes the MCP an effective and gentle alternative to synthetic celators, which can often lead to the loss of essential nutrients.
+The mechanism behind this detoxification is MCP's ability to selectively bind to toxic metals in the gut and prevent their reabsorption, facilitating safe excretion through feces and urine.
+This process makes MCP an effective and gentle alternative to synthetic chelators, which can often lead to the loss of essential nutrients.

-MCP has been studied for its cancerous properties, especially in relation to prostate cancer, breast cancer, lung cancer and gastrointestinal cancer.
-Research shows that MCP inhibits tumor growth, reduces metastases and increases the sensitivity of chemotherapy.
+MCP has been studied for its anticancer properties, particularly in relation to prostate cancer, breast cancer, lung cancer and gastrointestinal cancer.
+Research shows that MCP inhibits tumor growth, reduces metastases and increases sensitivity to chemotherapy.

-In a study, it was shown that MCP could reduce PSA levels in patients with prostate cancer, indicating a slower disease progression.
+In one study, it was shown that MCP could reduce PSA levels in patients with prostate cancer, indicating a slower progression of the disease.
 Another preclinical study showed that MCP inhibited the growth of breast cancer cells in animal models.
 MCP has also been shown to block galectin-3, which is involved in tumor cell adhesion and metastasis.

 Support for the immune system

 MCP has immunomodulatory effects that contribute to a balanced immune response.
-Studies show that MCP can increase the activity of natural killing cells (NK cells) and strengthen the body's defense against infections.
+Studies show that MCP can increase the activity of natural killer cells (NK cells) and strengthen the body's defenses against infections.
 In addition, MCP has been shown to reduce systemic inflammation, which may be beneficial for people with autoimmune conditions.

 Cardiovascular diseases